Unbraiding the Bounce: Superluminality around the Corner: Introduction and discussion

-In this paper we analyze the system introduced by IS in \cite{Ijjas:2016tpn}.
-First, in section (\ref{sec:Inverse-method}) we uncovered the \emph{explicit} construction of the Lagrangian by deriving the functions $k\left(\phi\right)$ and $q\left(\phi\right)$ of the theory, see equations (\ref{eq:W_IS})-(\ref{eq:q(phi)}).
-Then we used these results to study the \emph{IS-bounce} for the first set of parameters, see (\ref{fig:AB}) and (\ref{fig:Speed}).
-We found that \emph{IS-bounce }solution starts with a divergent sound speed around $15$ Planck times, $t_{pl}$, before the NEC violation starts.
-The sound speed is still superluminal less than $10\text{ }t_{pl}$ before the NEC violation starts.
-Moreover, the system enters into the strong coupling regime with the vanishing sound speed and looses predictive power just in $15\text{ }t_{pl}$ after the exit from the bounce.
-If the system were in a standard weakly coupled vacuum this would imply the evolution from a state with infinite quantum fluctuations of canonical momentum on short scales to a state with infinite quantum fluctuations of canonical field on short scales.
-Clearly this is unphysical, hence the system is strongly coupled in these singular states.
-It is a challenge to modify the theory in such a way that preserves the required evolution, but changes the dynamics on these ultra short time scales.
-Further we considered the phase space in this model, see (\ref{fig:Regions_of_phase_plot}) and (\ref{fig:Trajectories}).
+Further we considered the phase space in this model, see Fig. (\ref{fig:Surface}) and Fig. (\ref{fig:PhaseSpace}).
 We found other stable bouncing trajectories.
 Then we identified stable regions, where superluminality is present.
 In parts of these regions the NEC holds, while in others it is violated.
-Moreover, there is a region of phase space, where NEC is broken, but the sound speed is subluminal.
+Moreover, there is a region of phase space, where the NEC is broken, but the sound speed is subluminal.
 This shows again that the superluminality is not directly linked to stability of the Phantom stage, c.f. \cite{Dubovsky:2005xd}.
 In particular, we found superluminality just around the corner - in the regions very close to the \emph{IS-bounce. }These regions are well within the field range corresponding to the NEC violation phase.
 Clearly a source or simple interaction can continuously deform these states into the \emph{IS-bounce }trajectory\emph{. }Hence, these\emph{ }states belong to the same EFT.

 Thus it is impossible to avoid this type of superluminality by modifying functions $k\left(\phi\right)$ and $q\left(\phi\right)$ in the Lagrangian outside of the needed field range.
 In order to attempt escaping superluminality one has to modify either the desired evolution $H\left(t\right)$ or the structure of the theory or both.